Dr Tim Soutphommasane, former Commissioner (2013 - 2018)

-Dr Tim Soutphommasane has been Race Discrimination Commissioner since August 2013.
+Dr Tim Soutphommasane was Race Discrimination Commissioner from 2013 to 2018.
 Prior to joining the Australian Human Rights Commission, Tim was a political philosopher and held posts at The University of Sydney and Monash University.
 His thinking on multiculturalism, patriotism and national identity has been influential in shaping debates in Australia and Britain.

 Tim is the author of four books: I’m Not Racist But … (2015), The Virtuous Citizen (2012), Don't Go Back To Where You Came From (2012), and Reclaiming Patriotism (2009).
 He was co-editor (with Nick Dyrenfurth) of All That's Left (2010).
 He has been an opinion columnist with The Age and The Weekend Australian newspapers, and presented the documentary series Mongrel Nation on ABC Radio National (2013).
 Tim is an adjunct professor at the School of Social Sciences and Psychology, Western Sydney University and chairs the Leadership Council on Cultural Diversity.

 Born in France and raised in southwest Sydney, Tim holds a Doctor of Philosophy and Master of Philosophy (with Distinction) from the University of Oxford, and is a first-class honours graduate of The University of Sydney.

 For those interested in the correct pronunciation of Tim’s surname, the phonetic spelling of it is Soot-pom-ma-sarn.

 - Click here to access speeches delivered by the Race Discrimination Commissioner